hashicorp/consul/website/source/docs/commands/exec.html.markdown

 this can be used to run the `uptime` command across all machines providing the `web` service.

-Remote execution works by specifying a job which is stored in the KV store.
+Remote execution works by specifying a job, which is stored in the KV store.
-Agent's are informed about the new job using the [event system](/docs/commands/event.html), which propagates messages via the [gossip protocol](/docs/internals/gossip.html).
+Agents are informed about the new job using the [event system](/docs/commands/event.html), which propagates messages via the [gossip protocol](/docs/internals/gossip.html).
 As a result, delivery is best-effort, and there is **no guarantee** of execution.